appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 <dd>

 The System Instructions property enables you to define specific behaviors and guidelines for the AI assistant, ensuring its responses align with your requirements.
-By providing clear directives, you can fine-tune the assistant's performance to meet particular standards or preferences.

-*Example:* You are an AI assistant designed to help users with customer support queries.
-Always respond concisely and professionally.
+*Example:* "You are an AI assistant integrated with Zendesk.
+Your primary task is to help users with support ticket inquiries.
+Always prioritize providing ticket status updates, customer issue resolutions, and guiding users through submitting new tickets in a clear and efficient manner."

 </dd>